joshbegley/nyt-latest/README.md

 `Some city leaders are challenging the re-election of an Indian American congressman.`\
 https://nytimes.com/live/2024/07/30/opinion/thepoint/detroit-district-black-seat

 **U.N.
-Clears Half the Aid Workers Accused of Taking Part in the Oct.
-7 Attack**\
+Fires Nine Aid Workers Accused of Taking Part in Oct.
+7 Attack, but Clears 10 Others**\
 `Israel accused 19 UNRWA employees of playing a role in the Hamas-led raids that set off the war.
-Investigators cleared 10.
-The other nine were fired.`\
+Investigators cleared 10 for lack of evidence, but said the other nine “may have been involved.”`\
 https://nytimes.com/2024/08/05/world/middleeast/unrwa-oct-7-attack.html

 **Ex-Police Chief Will Be Charged After Raid on Kansas Newspaper, Prosecutors Say**\